makeitwithsahil/PassHive/README.md

-# PassHive# PassHive - Your Secure Password Manager
+# PassHive - Your Secure Password Manager

 **PassHive** is a password manager app that helps you securely store and manage your passwords.
 With features like saving, editing, and deleting passwords, PassHive keeps your login information organized and easily accessible.